tswsxk/XKT/README.md

 ValueError: Input contains NaN, infinity or a value too large for dtype('float64').
 ```

-PS. if you think such problem is so easy to solve, please do not hesitate to contact us :-).
+PS. if you think those problems are so easy to solve, please do not hesitate to contact us :-).

 ## Tutorial